acasaccia/mgd-cpp-bigint/trunk/Readme.txt

 On the other side, conversion to base 10 will be necessary when displaying to get a human readable representation.

-I found an interesting compromise between SPEED - SPACE - REPRESENTATION is using the largest power of ten that fits into the chosen store type.
+I found an interesting compromise between SPEED - SPACE - READABILITY is using the largest power of ten that fits into the chosen store type.
 It saves a lot of space and gives a huge performance boost compared to decimal representation and saves us having to bother for conversions.
 Debugging is also a lot easier.

 The tradeoff is on bitwise/shift operators: they have worse performance and slightly more complex implementation.
-Also, I have some doubts about the usefulness of using bitwisely a BigInt class with non-contiguous bit internal representation.
+Also, I have some doubts about the usefulness of bitwise operators in a BigInt class with non-contiguous bit internal representation.
 Does it make sense implementing bitwise `not` for such a class?

 [1] "The Algorithm Design Manual" Skiena S. pag.
 423